cschram/drawgaiden/docs/getting_started.md

 If you have [PM2](http://pm2.keymetrics.io/) installed you can use `packages/server/ecosystem.config.json` to start up the backend services.
 Otherwise you'll need to run `packages/server/dist/server/socket/index.js` and `packages/server/dist/server/janitor/index.js` with Node.

-The example production setup expects to run four instances of the socket server, load balanced behind a separate host (api.drawgaiden.com in the example files).